Backpacker's Guide to Byron Bay

 Learn How to Surf

 If you want to learn how to surf, there are a few better places than Byron Bay.
-Surf lessons are the best way to get the full experience without worrying about renting gear.
+Surf lessons are the best way to get the full experience without worrying about renting gear or wiping out too hard.

 Stone & Wood Brewery